- Clean Energy Research Group

 Biography

-I am currently working on three main projects: 1) a study aimed at examining voter mobilization in intimate social networks; 2) a SSHRC-funded project on the factors that shape immigrants’ political attitudes and behavior; and 3) a study of the role of ideological group identity and group norms in political decision-making.
+I am currently working on three main projects: 1) a study aimed at examining voter mobilization in intimate social networks; 2) a SSHRC-funded project on the factors that shape newcomers’ political attitudes and behavior; and 3) a study of the role of ideological group identity and group norms in political decision-making.

 Much of my work relies on the use of experiments, mostly in the field (also called randomized controlled trials), but also in a computer lab or embedded in a survey.